FarronF/limerick-council-meetings/meetings/2018/10/22-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 9th July 2018.md

 

-The following motions were agreed:---
+The following motions were agreed:
+---
 **Recommendation 1**

 **‘That Limerick City and County Council** **write to the Minister for Housing, Planning and Local Government urging**